Fitness Studio Pilot Project – Southbank

-*MU Sport staff will be working at the fitness studio at various times during Semester 1 Orientation
+MU Sport Qualified Fitness staff will be working at the fitness studio from March 1 2021 according to the following roster:

 If the Pilot Project is successful, then a fee may be charged in future.
 The fee has not yet been determined; however the aim is always to keep students’ fees as low as possible!

 You can let our staff know directly or provide written feedback by way of the feedback box, or you can provide it online at email@example.com

 There are toilets located on the ground floor close to the Fitness Studio.
 There are showers located within all buildings at the Southbank Campus.

 Music is not played in the Fitness Studio.
 We encourage patrons to bring their earphones and own playlist – that way you can enjoy your own music at the volume that suits you!
 Please note that out of consideration for other patrons we do not allow music to be played through speakers.

 There is a drinking water tap just outside the Fitness Studio

 The success of the facility will be measured by the number of students and staff that regularly utilise the facility during the Pilot Project.
 If there are insufficient numbers of students and staff using the facility, then it may close down.